Skip to main content

 Regulatory Compliance and Security

 The services of this Kit will in many instances hold sensitive data.
 While sound access management is a prerequisite for every webservice, it is especially important in case of the DTR and Submodels.
-As they hold competitively sensitive data, unauthorized access is not only a data leak but a potential violation of regulatory compliance such as anti-trust law.
+As they hold competitively sensitive data,unauthorized access is not only a data leak but a potential violation of regulatory compliance such as anti-trust law.

 That's why there are a couple shared requirements that DTR-deployments must adhere to:

-• If a Data Provider wants to share data publicly, a shell-descriptor must only contain the attributes id, submodelDescriptors and those specificAssetIds that were issued by the Data Provider and contain no hints of existing business relationships.
+• If a Data Provider wants to share data publicly, a AAS-descriptor must only contain the attributes id, submodelDescriptors and those specificAssetIds that were issued by the Data Provider and contain no hints of existing business relationships.

 As the above properties are exposed not only via the AssetAdministrationShellRegistry interface but also the Discovery interface (via the /lookup/shells endpoint), it must not serve more data than specified above.